Kaveri River water dispute: 1980s

-Despite having 26 ministerial meetings between 1968 and 1990 to resolve the Kaveri water dispute, an agreement could not be reached.
-During this time, a crisis management system was also established for 15 years, with Tamil Nadu requesting more water annually to support its crops in the delta.
-In 1983, the Society for the Protection of the Irrigation and Agricultural Rights of the Tamil Nadu Farmers of the Cauvery filed a petition requesting the government to establish a Cauvery Water Disputes Tribunal (CWDT) and intervene because it was an interstate water issue.
-During the initial hearing of the petition, the Supreme Court encouraged that states to negotiate their own water sharing deal, but they were unable to find a solution.
+Despite having 26 meetings mediated by the union government between 1968 and 1990 to resolve the Kaveri water dispute, an agreement could not be reached.
+After the lapse of the previous agreement, a crisis management system was established for 15 years, with Tamil Nadu requesting more water annually to support agriculture.
+In 1983, the Society for the Protection of the Irrigation and Agricultural Rights of the Tamil Nadu Farmers of the Cauvery filed a petition with the Supreme Court requesting the union government to establish a Cauvery Water Disputes Tribunal (CWDT).
+During the initial hearing of the petition, the Supreme Court encouraged the states to negotiate a water sharing deal, but they were unable to agree to a solution.
+The case remained pending with the Supreme Court for nearly seven years, and in 1989, the Tamil Nadu government passed a resolution that the dispute be referred to a tribunal if no agreement can be reached.